nccgroup/freddy/Readme.md

 ## Freddy Features ##

 ### Passive Scanning ###
-Freddy can passively detect the use of potentially dangerous serialization libraries and APIs by watching for type specifiers or other signatures in HTTP requests and by monitoring HTTP responses for exceptions issued by the target libraries.
+Freddy can passively detect the use of potentially dangerous serialisation libraries and APIs by watching for type specifiers or other signatures in HTTP requests and by monitoring HTTP responses for exceptions issued by the target libraries.
 For example the library `FastJson` uses a JSON field `$types` to specify the type of the serialized object.

 ### Active Scanning ###
 Freddy includes active scanning functionality which attempts to both detect and, where possible, exploit affected libraries.